Blachahaha/Test/trash/README.md

 Simple terminal game engine, written in Ruby.

 ## Getting Started
-To use S18T you need to put the source code in the specified directory.
-It is contained in the "S18T" catalog.
-Then, include the file "S18T / S18T.rb" in your program.
-For exemple:
+First, download the engine source code (S18T directory) to the empty location.
+Then, in the new file with the extension .rb, include the file S18T.rb located in the S18T directory.
+For example:
 ```
-require "path/to/S18T/S18T.rb"
+require "/path/to/S18T/S18T.rb"
 ```
-That's enough to be able to use S18T.
+It's enough to use the game engine classes.